-Command Description

-/usr/lib/acct/diskusg

-Summarizes the disk usage on the file system you specify by file ownership and identifies users who are using most of the space on a file system.
-The /usr/lib/acct/diskusg -h command is the preferred command for summarizing disk use; the -h option provides headings.

-o generate file first get your these nodes. of a disk
+Command Description /usr/lib/acct/diskusg Summarizes the disk usage on the file system you specify by file ownership and identifies users who are using most of the space on a file system.
+The /usr/lib/acct/diskusg -h command is the preferred command for summarizing disk use; the -h option provides headings. /etc/econfig The -d option prints out mknod commands to generate file systems.
+You may want to do this when you first get your system in case you have to manually recreate these nodes. /etc/dmap Displays information about the configuration of a disk subsystem. /etc/bmap Displays which file is using the block on a given file system. /etc/fsmap Displays file system free block layout. /bin/df Displays the number and percentage of free blocks available for mounted file systems; the -p option is particularly useful.

-ven file system.

-locks available for ılarly useful.

-by directory umber of disk cified.

-non.
-This UNICOS -a produces a roduces list of

-c files and their s.

-and writes to nd ending disk

-/ce/bin/olhpa

-Displays hardware errors by reading the /usr/adm/errfile file.
-The -d option lets you view disk errors.

-/bin/fck

-Displays information concerning the names files that are gathered from reading the inode and the address blocks from the block special device in the /dev/dsk directory.

-/etc/ddstat

-Displays configuration information about disk type character and block special devices.

-/etc/pddconf

-Controls the state of an IOS model E disk drive.

-/etc/pddstat

-Displays information from the disk table, which controls disk I/O in an IOS model E.

-/etc/sdstat

-Displays disk activity information for all types of disks (xdd, hdd, and pdd).

-/etc/sdconf

-Controls the state of disk drives for all types of physical disk devices (xdd, hdd, and pdd).
+/bin/du Summarizes the disk usage on a file system, by directory structure.
+The -s option provides the total number of disk blocks used under each directory (or file) specified. /etc/errpt Processes errors report generated by errdaemon.
+This UNICOS command is for disk hardware errors; errpt -a produces a detailed list of errors; errpt -d device-type produces list of errors for the specified device type. /etc/mount Displays the list of all currently mounted disk files and their mount points when issued without arguments. /etc/stor Sorts special files by physical device numbers and writes to standard output information about starting and ending disk addresses and sizes. /ce/bin/olhpa Displays hardware errors by reading the /usr/adm/errfile file.
+The -d option lets you view disk errors. /bin/fck Displays information concerning the names files that are gathered from reading the inode and the address blocks from the block special device in the /dev/dsk directory. /etc/ddstat Displays configuration information about disk type character and block special devices. /etc/pddconf Controls the state of a disk drive. /etc/pddstat Displays information from the disk table, which controls disk I/O.